 Recipes based on the first ingredient in your inventory that is about to expire.

 An overview of the chosen recipe outlining ingredients needed as well as the steps involved.

 Step-by-step instructions that highlight the ingredients used for that particular step.
 Also, allows people to see recipe progress as well as previous and next steps.

 Our UI Spec highlights Rye's design process, information architecture, and interaction flows.

-For future iterations of Rye, we would like to expand the experience beyond Amazon and include grocery purchases from other stores.
-While creating Rye, we toyed with the idea of tracking non-Amazon purchases through store rewards cards or credit cards.
-However, we need to further explore these tracking techniques as well as other methods to find an effective solution.
+For future iterations of Rye, we would expand the experience beyond Amazon and include grocery purchases from other stores.
+During the creation of Rye, we toyed with the idea of tracking non-Amazon purchases through store rewards cards or credit cards.
+However, we need to further explore these tracking techniques as well as other methods to find an effective model.

 One of the challenges that we faced is our lack of familiarity with the Echo Show.
 Initially, we read a lot about the Echo Show through the developer guide and secondary research.
 However, we did not fully understand the Echo Show's voice interactions or style guidelines until we interacted with one.
 When designing for an existing interface it is crucial to interact with the device early on in the design process because it can lead to better design decisions.